jrwashburn/mina-pool-payout/README.md

     mina ledger hash --ledger-file staking-epoch-ledger.json | xargs -I % cp staking-epoch-ledger.json %.json
     mina ledger hash --ledger-file next-epoch-ledger.json | xargs -I % cp next-epoch-ledger.json %.json
     ```

+## Handling special accounts - suppressing or redirecting payouts
+You can control whether payouts for a specific key should be skipped or redirected to another key.
+This is configured with a file named ".substitutePayTo" which should be placed in the src/data directory.
+The file is pipe-delimited and contains 2 columns - the first column is the public key to consider, and the second is either the keyword "EXCLUDE", or the payout address to redirect payments to.
+- Public Key|EXCLUDE
+- Public Key|Redirected To Public Key

+In the example content below, the first row would cause any payouts to the first key to not be sent.
+This may be useful for the pool operator's keys.
+The second row would cause any payouts to the key ending in WCvh to be sent instead to the key ending in Ez3yB.
+This is useful for redirecting new tokens that would be paid to a locked account to go to an unlocked account instead.

+    ```
+    B62qkBqSkXgkirtU3n8HJ9YgwHh3vUD6kGJ5ZRkQYGNPeL5xYL2tL1L|EXCLUDE
+    B62qinpqDF7ongjhpvJLz7QBsExP1BkpceED6GuThYYbSVSbk1nWCvh|B62qoigHEtJCoZ5ekbGHWyr9hYfc6fkZ2A41h9vvVZuvty9amzEz3yB
+    ```

+To enable these features, create a file src/data/.substitutePayTo and configure according to your situation.

 # Running the script